 CarbonCure uses a proven methodology to inject a precise dose of recycled CO2 into concrete.
 This methodology has been approved by Verra, a leading third-party carbon credit verification body, with CarbonCure currently being the only approved solution of its kind.

 When CO2 is injected into a concrete mix, it reacts with the cement and converts into a new mineral, permanently storing the CO2 and removing it from the atmosphere.
-This process also increases the concrete’s strength, allowing producers to decrease the cement content of their mix and reduce carbon emissions.
+This process also enhances the concrete’s strength, allowing producers to decrease the cement content of their mix and reduce carbon emissions.

 CarbonCure’s technologies include a control box that tracks and measures the CO2 that’s injected into the concrete mix and the cement reduction.
 Producers share their batching and ticketing data to CarbonCure’s secure database, where it is run against our methodology.
 After verification, a carbon credit is generated and is then sold in CarbonCure’s network of global buyers.